Is COVID more dangerous than driving? How scientists are parsing COVID risks

 “If you just say, ‘We’ll take masks off when things get better’ — that’s true I hope — but it’s not really helpful because people don’t know what ‘better’ means,” Faust said.

-Layered Protections
+Layered protections

 For people with immune deficiencies, the end of collective efforts to reduce infection levels has been unnerving.